miker704/Strife/patches2.md

     - Finalized Styles and Conversion from SCSS Vars to CSS for remove user phone number modal.
     - Finalized Styles and Conversion from SCSS Vars to CSS for user owns servers modal.
     - Finalized Styles and Conversion from SCSS Vars to CSS for disable user account modal.
+    - Finalized Styles and Conversion from SCSS Vars to CSS for delete user account modal.

 ## Backend Changes